Mayacamas Vineyards

 Mayacamas Vineyards Cabernet Sauvignon 2019

-It was another terrific year for Napa Valley Cabernet.
-The 2019 season sits alongside the benchmark years of 2013 and 2016 and is a more than worthy follow-up to the acclaimed 2018 that preceded it—albeit one that produced wines in a very different style.
-Conditions were cool overall; in fact, 2019 was the sixth coolest vintage in 20 years, and high levels of rainfall mitigated the hydric stress so common in the region, especially for growers like Mayacamas that prefer dry farming.
-A warm end to summer paved the way for healthy crops of ripe, powerful fruit with perfectly mature tannins, mountain fresh acid lines and opulent, supple texture.
-It’s a stellar release that, as Jeb Dunnuck says, is “shaping up to be magnificent”.Concrete (65%) and stainless-steel vessels (35%) were used for fermentation.
-Post-fermentation, the wine rested in large-format foudres for 20 months, followed by 14 months in French barriques and the usual two years in bottle.
+Although not without significant challenges, Napa Valley is enjoying a golden era of vintages.
+For Mayacamas, the 2019 season sits alongside the benchmark years of 2013 and 2016 and is a more than worthy follow-up to the acclaimed 2018 that preceded it—albeit one that produced wines in a very different style.
+Conditions were cool overall; in fact, 2019 was the sixth coolest vintage in 20 years.
+A warm end to summer paved the way for healthy crops of ripe, powerful fruit with perfectly mature tannins, fresh acidity and opulent, supple texture.
+The smaller berries and higher skin-to-juice ratio than the previous year manifest in a little more energy, power and depth than the 2018 release.
+The 2019 aged for 20 months in large vessels before 14 months in French barrique and a further two years in bottle.

 “The 2019 Cabernet Sauvignon is a pretty rich, bombastic wine, especially for Mayacamas.
 A blast of dark fruit, incense, tobacco, licorice, spice and mocha hits the palate.
 I would give the 2019 at least a few years in bottle to settle down, as it is quite the powerhouse today.
 This is an unusually flamboyant wine with plenty of richness and a bit less in the way of subtlety.
 The opulence of the vintage comes through loud and clear.”